eclipse-kura/kura/docs/references/rest-apis/rest-identity-api-v2.md

 #### Create User

-- Description: This method allows to create a new user in the system.
+- Description: This method allows to create a new identity in the system.
+Identity name must respect the [requirements enforced by the IdentityService](/gateway-configuration/authentication-and-authorization/#identities).
 - Method: POST
 - API PATH: `services/identity/v2/identities`